At Engineered Golf, we investigate twenty-three areas to help you improve distance, accuracy, consistency, trajectory

 I don't think that you can safely remember the nearly 100 shots with different heads, shafts and club lengths, that you might hit in a club fitting session.
 An accurate launch monitor provides an historical record of the fitting data.
 There are many irons in your set, each with a purpose of hitting the required target that you encounter on each shot.
 Without seeing your test shots finish in the landing area, a visual fitting is unable to record which club combination is the best fit for you.
 Recorded data from the launch monitor, when properly analyzed, will confirm, without guess work, your ideal club specifications.

 Your grip selection, and sizing should be in place when you're hitting golf balls during your fitting sessions.
 Making a grip selection after the session isn’t wise; that would be like completing shaft testing, and then building your set with another shaft model that you think may be better.
 The proof is in the pudding.

-Combining the OEM cart fitting with a launch monitor would be close to ideal.
+Combining an OEM cart fitting with a launch monitor would be close to ideal.
 Visual fitting with an OEM fitting cart is far superior to just buying off the rack.
 Even trying different clubs at a demo day doesn't match up to a cart fitting.
 However, without sounding too critical, there is a flaw involved with purchasing clubs through on OEM cart fitting.
 The finalized fitting club that is arrived at in the fitting process does not go directly on to the club making assembly.
 That means there is no exact template of the test club outlining each of the 21 unique club characteristics for the club build.
 An OEM cart fitting lacks the continuity of assuring the fitting clubs and your build are exactly matched.